866.680.3388

 5. Communication Methods - There are many tools for communicating with your team online.
 Clarify which programs will be used to collaborate with employees and how often they should check-in.

 6. Security and Confidentiality - How are off-site employees expected to keep customer and company data secure?
-Training workers on the dangers of social engineering and shoulder surfing may be necessary for those who want to work in public places like cafes.
+Training workers on the dangers of social engineering and shoulder surfing may be necessary, especially for those who prefer to work in public places like cafes.
 Will IT provide a VPN for connecting back to the office network?
-Emphasizing the importance of maintaining confidentiality is crucial.
+Emphasizing the importance of maintaining confidentiality is crucial for safeguarding data integrity and promoting a secure remote work environment.

 7. Eligibility – Who should be eligible for remote work and how do you define eligibility.
 Perhaps you have remote only positions, or you have a merit-based system, or the employee themselves may need to have worked for the company for a specific period of time before becoming eligible to work from home.